NadavsSchwartz/cryptoproject/README.md

 |  '/news' | GET | renders crypto currency related news | [code](./src/components/News.js) |

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/NadavsSchwartz/cryptoApp.

 ## License

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).